On the Brauer groups of fibrations II: Proof of Theorem

 It follows that the inclusion

 has a finite cokernel for any prime $\ell$.
-It remains to be shown that the natural map
+It remains to show that the natural map

 has an image of finite exponent.
-To prove this, we will use a pull-back trick of Colliot-Th\'el\`ene and Skorobogatov (cf. \cite{CTS1} or \cite{Yua}).
-The idea is that finding finitely many $\pi_i:\CZ_i\lra C$ of relative dimenion $1$ which satisfies the same condition as $\pi$ and admits a $C$-morphism $\CZ_i\lra \CX$, then use the functoriality of the map $\Ker(h)\lra \Coker(f)$ to get a commutative diagram
+To prove this, we will use the pullback trick.
+The idea is to find finitely many proper flat morphisms $\pi_i:\CZ_i\lra C$ where each $\CZ_i$ an integral regular scheme of dimension 2, along with $C$-morphisms $\CZ_i\lra \CX$.
+Then, we use the functoriality of the map $\Ker(h)\lra \Coker(f)$ to get a commutative diagram

 Since $\Ker(h_i)=0$ ( $\Br(Z_{\olsi{K}})^{G_K}=0$ ), to prove the claim, it is enough to find $\CZ_i$ such that the second column has a kernel of finite exponent.
-Since $\Ker(a_i)$ is of finite exponent, by the Snake Lemma, it suffices to to find $\CZ_i$ such that the natural map
+Since $\Ker(a_i)$ is of finite exponent, by the snake lemma, it suffices to to find $\CZ_i$ such that the natural map

 has a kernel of finite exponent.
-By Lemma \ref{coker} below, there exist smooth projetive geometrically connected curves $Z_i \subset X$ satisfying the above condition.
+By Lemma \ref{coker} below, there exist smooth projective integral curves $Z_i \subset X$ satisfying the above condition.
 To get $\CZ_i$, we can take the Zariski closure of $Z_i$ in $\CX$ first and then desingularize it.
+Since such $Z_i$ may not be geometrically connected, in all discussions above, we need to replace $\Br(K)$ by $\Br(L)$ and $\Br(K_v^h)$ by $\Br(L\otimes_K K_v^h)$, where $L$ is the algebraic closure of $K$ in $K(Z_i)$.
 This completes the proof of the theorem.